jaclyntan/figma-color-compass/README.md

 - Click on 'Refresh' to update the color palette

 ### Notes:
-- While an element is selected you can keep clicking on 'Refresh' to generate random color palettes.
+- While an element is selected you can keep clicking on 'Update' to generate random color palettes.
 - Click on the plus button next to the palette label to add the swatches to the document.
 - If no element is selected, or if an element with no valid fill or background is selected(such as a group or frame), the color palette defaults to grey.
 - You can click on a swatch to update the currently selected element's fill or background (single elements only  - groups are not supported).